mrodozov/homelabboardworks/arndale_EX5420/linaro_ubuntu1402/README.md

 ## homelabboardworks
 Settings and howtos/whattos for my single board computers

+users: default and root
+pass: fix the passes

 ## Arndale Exynos 5420 board

 ## Kernel img from linaro, burned on ssd and working: